cscott/open-town-meeting/NOTES.md

    - Once you have a database of votes and endorsements, TMMs can be scored by each.
 Again, this is a user-controlled feature and no unofficial endorsements are available by default.
+1. Tools to allow petitioners to manage speakers lists?
+   - Accessible by everyone who is on that list
+   - Real time view of where you are on that list during debate (maybe this can't be done right now, but we can record each speaker in real time and display the list of expected speakers side by side with the list of actual speakers)
+1. Precinct information
+   - Precinct announcements (made by any TMM in that precinct)
+     - block party, WAs of special information, hearings of special relevance, warrant article reviews
+     - maybe should be able to include a link to a WA or calendar entry (perhaps need a type/id "link" type)
+   - TMMs in the precinct
+   - Perhaps voting history by precinct, or precinct-level endorsements?